+Parathyroid tumors usually are benign

 +Because these tumors produce excessive amounts of parathyroid hormone, the calcium level in the blood becomes abnormally elevated and has profound effects on other body systems

 +The most common early warning sign of a parathyroid tumor is increased thirst and increased urination

 +Surgery has been and still is an excellent form of treatment for these tumors.

 +A minimally invasive technique has been developed at ASCM to remove parathyroid tumors which minimizes pain postoperatively

 Downloadable forms for referring veterinarians:

 Parathyroid tumors are uncommon in dogs and much less common in cats.
 These tumors usually are benign, meaning that they usually do not metastasize or invade into nearby tissues.
 They usually are very small tumors that raise a lot of havoc in the affected patient’s body, because they produce excessive amount of parathyroid hormone.
 Multiple parathyroid tumors are found in about 10% of affected patients.
-Breeds that most commonly develop this problem include Keeshonds, Labradors retrievers, and German shepherds.
+Most parathyroid tumor are closely associated with the thyroid glands in the neck; however, ectopic parathyroid tumors can be embedded in the base of the tongue, anywhere along the length of the neck or within the chest cavity.
+Breeds that most commonly develop this problem include Keeshonds, Labradors retrievers and German shepherds.

 Anatomy and Physiology